-Each report will be sealed with a Qualified Seal Certificate on HSM.
-The subject name of the certificate will be itsme Qualified Sign Validation Service.
+Each report is sealed with a Qualified Seal Certificate on HSM.
+The subject name of the certificate is "itsme Qualified Sign Validation Service".

 9. REMOTE SIGNATURE CREATION PRACTICES

 9.1.
 Server Signing Application Service Policies

 There is only one Server Signing Application Service Policy that is currently supported by the itsme Sign SSA: itsme Generic Signature Creation Service Policy with OID 1.3.6.1.4.1.49274.1.1.6.